Tribler/gumby/experiments/libswift/README.md

 It is useful to add the following commands to the /etc/sudoers file using sudo visudo:

 ```
-USER ALL=NOPASSWD:/usr/bin/lxc-execute,/bin/mount
+%USER% ALL=NOPASSWD:/usr/bin/lxc-execute,/bin/mount,/bin/umount
 ```

-Especially for USER jenkins as this prevents sudo from asking for a password during execution of the experiment.
+Especially for user jenkins as this prevents sudo from asking for a password during execution of the experiment.
+(note: replace %USER% with the username of the user that will run the experiment)

 ### Network bridge ###